GAIN INSTANT ACCESS TO MY LIBRARY OF FREE PRINTABLES

 When a customer enters a search query on Etsy, we look at the titles, tags, categories and attributes you’ve added to find matching keywords.
 Using all 13 tags, adding variety to your tags, adding all the relevant attribute options, and categorising your items as specifically as you may all help increase the chance that your listings will match with a query.

 This is something that’s been the same for quite some time.
 About 1-2 times a year I like to go through all the listing and check it with Marmalead and make sure everything is looking good or swap some keywords for more seasonal ones.

 Etsy gives you 140 characters for your titles but now, they don’t want you necessarily you to use all the characters.
-Titles should describe the item effectively and be easy to read.
+Titles should describe the item 100%, be effective and easy to read.
 Repeating a keyword in your title won’t increase your item’s visibility anymore.
 Instead of saying “A5 planner inserts, Budget Planner insert just say “A5 Budget planner inserts”.